osg-htc/technology/docs/software/git-software-development.md

 changes from each commit, and if relevant discuss how these changes work together for the overall goal of the pull request.

+#### Choose a separate, descriptive branch name for each pull request

+GitHub allows creating pull requests entirely on their web interface, and will automatically suggest a generic branch name like `patch-42`.
+But this is boring and not especially helpful to the reviewer or to the one submitting the pull request.

+Instead, choose a short name for the branch that describes the topic of the changes or the feature being introduced.
+For instance, `fix-memory-leak` or `scitokens-support`.
+(As will be discussed more later, it is best to prefix the branch name with a ticket reference as well.)

+Note that each pull request should get its own branch name, even if two pull requests are for the same ticket and the topic is similar.
+New commits pushed to a branch for a pull request will automatically show up as part of that pull request; so a second pull request needs a separate branch to track the separate set of changes.

 #### Reference any relevant tickets

 Code changes often are related to a Jira ticket, for instance SOFTWARE-1234.